CFL: 9th season

 Wall was selected in the sixth round (196th overall) by the Dallas Cowboys in the 2010 National Football League draft.
 After attending training camp with Dallas, he played for the Houston Texans and the Philadelphia Eagles during the 2010 season.
 He signed with the Arena Football League’s Georgia Force on Feb.
 2, 2012.

-(Calgary) Wall started 18 games and had 55 tackles, a forced fumble, a fumble recovery, two interceptions and five knockdowns.
-He also started both post-season games, recording one tackle in the Western Final and two tackles including one tackle for loss as well as one quarterback pressure in the Grey Cup.
+(Calgary) Wall started 18 all regular-season games and had 55 tackles, a forced fumble, a fumble recovery, two interceptions and five knockdowns.
+He had an interception and a forced fumble in a Week 1 game in Ottawa.
+Wall started both post-season games, recording one tackle in the Western Final and two tackles including one tackle for loss as well as one quarterback pressure in the Grey Cup.

 (Calgary) Wall started all 18 games including one at safety.
 He earned West Division and CFL all-star honours after recording 47 tackles including two tackles for loss.
 He added three forced fumbles, a team-leading 17 knockdowns and four interceptions returned for a total of 118 yards including a 60-yard touchdown.
 Wall started in the Western Final and recorded one tackle and returned an interception 42 yards for a touchdown.
 He also started in the Grey Cup and registered five tackles.
 Before Game 14, he decided to wear jersey No. 31 for the rest of the season in honour of his late teammate Mylan Hicks.